 Documenting a resource¶

-In the tripper.datadoc sub-package are the documents documenting the resources internally represented as JSON-LD documents stored as Python dicts.
-However, the API tries to hide away the complexities of JSON-LD behind simple interfaces.
+In the tripper.datadoc sub-package, the documents documenting the resources internally represented as JSON-LD documents are stored as Python dicts.
+However, the API tries to hide the complexities of JSON-LD behind simple interfaces.
 To support different use cases, the sub-package provide several interfaces for data documentation, including Python dicts, YAML files and tables.
 These are further described below.

 Documenting as a Python dict¶